What Does Co-Branding Mean?

 Co-Branding vs. Co-Marketing

-Take, for example, the partnership between the mobility service provider, SIXT and the world-leading hospitality group, Accor.
+Take, for example, the partnership between the mobility service provider, SIXT, and the world-leading hospitality group, Accor.
 When booking a car rental, customers collect points that can be exchanged for various hotel benefits.

-The co-marketing campaign allows the two brands to promote their services jointly, increase their reach and boost visibility and brand awareness across various communication channels.
+The co-marketing campaign allows the two brands to promote their services jointly, increase their reach, and boost visibility and brand awareness across various communication channels.

-3 Types Of Co-Branding Strategies
+3 Types of Co-Branding Strategies

 1. Ingredient Co-Branding